Ugocode/Salary_Prediction_Project/README.md

 # Problem Definition

 Examine a set of job details to relevant credentials and make salary prediction.
-The goal is to predict The salary of a job posting based on the given information
+The goal is to predict The salary of a job posting based on the given information.

 # Exploratory Analysis